Our Courses . . .

 Candidates will only be allowed 2 exam resists for any one module – candidates who fail their final resit will be marked as a fail for the course and will need to register and apply again for our training.
 This will incur new course fee charges.

-A register of candidate attendance is taken on every online session – if a candidate does not attend any of the compulsory sessions then your parent trust / organisation will be contacted.
+A register of candidate attendance is taken on every online session – if a candidate does not attend any of the compulsory sessions then your parent trust / organisation may be contacted.
 If you are unable to attend one of your training sessions with us then an email will be required from your line manager before your due session.

 Further course specific notes (including key dates and course training plan) can be found in the "more details" tab for each course above.